tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 #### Native Multi-Signature Support

 An improvement is to replace the need for implementing $ n-of-n $ multi-signatures with a constant-size multi-signature primitive like Bellare-Neven.
 While this is on itself an improvement in terms of size, it still needs to contain all of the signers' public keys.
-Key aggregation improves upon this further, as a single-key predicate[^1] can be used instead which is both smaller and has lower computational cost for verification.
+Key aggregation improves upon this further, as a single-key predicate (predicate encryption is an encryption paradigm which gives a master secret key owner fine-grained control over access to encrypted data.[[29]]) it can be used instead which is both smaller and has lower computational cost for verification.
 It also improves privacy, as the participant keys and their count remain private to the signers.

 When generalizing to the $ m-of-n $ scenario, several options exist.
 One is to forego key aggregation, and still include all potential signer keys in the predicates while still only producing a single signature for the chosen combination of keys.
 Alternatively, a Merkle tree [[30]] where the leaves are permitted combinations of public keys (in aggregated form), can be employed.
 The predicate in this case would take as input an aggregated public key, a signature and a proof.
 Its validity would depend on the signature being valid with the provided key, and the proof establishing that the key is in fact one of the leaves of the Merkle tree, identified by its root hash.
 This approach is very generic, as it works for any subset of combinations of keys, and as a result has good privacy as the exact policy is not visible from the proof.